| By

 flights, random gate inspections

+will be conducted.
 Please note that for flights

 originating in the United Kingdom,